ChahwanSong/DMS/README.md

 ## End-to-end testing on a single node

+1. Launch Redis locally (`sudo systemctl start redis-server`).
-1. Start the master server locally as described above.
+2. Start the master server with `python master_cli.py --config example_master.yml`.
-2. Run a mock agent that immediately acknowledges assignments.
+3. In a second shell, start an agent using the sample script above.
+The agent will bind its control-plane client to the configured address and advertise the interfaces in heartbeats.
+4. Submit a sync request with `curl` as shown earlier and observe the logs from both the master and the agent.
-3. Use the `TransferManager` in standalone mode to copy files across local directories to validate chunking and concurrency before deploying to production.
+5. Use the C++ `TransferManager` in standalone mode to exercise the data-plane logic with the advertised data-plane interface when integrating into production.

 ## Production deployment notes

 - Deploy dedicated master and worker nodes.
 Only workers require access to the data-plane network adapters.
-- Configure interface bindings per host using the YAML configuration.
-The master only uses the control plane adapter.
+- Configure interface bindings per worker using the agent YAML configuration so each process reports the correct interfaces and binds its control-plane client socket accordingly.
+The master only uses the control-plane adapter.
 - Implement a site-specific `NetworkTransport` derived from `dms::NetworkTransport` to map to the HPC fabric (e.g., RoCEv2) and plug it into worker agents.
 - Extend `SchedulerPolicy` with policies tailored to server topology or storage locality.
-- Persist request metadata in Redis (or another KV store) by integrating the hooks provided in `dms_master.server.DMSMaster`.
+- Request metadata is persisted in Redis.
+Provision a highly-available Redis deployment for production use and ensure the master can reach it over the management network.

 ## Running automated tests